-U.S. generally accepted accounting principles require that the [management's discussion and analysis on pages 4-11 and the schedule of the Office's proportionate share of net pension liability and related ratios, schedule of employer's contributions- Pension Plan, Schedule of the Office's proportionate share of OPEB liability and related ratios, schedule of revenues, expenditures, and budgetary information page 37 be presented to supplement the basic financial statements.
+U.S. generally accepted accounting principles require that the [ management's discussion and analysis on pages 4-11 and the schedule of the Office's proportionate share of net pension liability and related ratios, schedule of employer's contributions- Pension Plan, Schedule of the Office's proportionate share of OPEB liability and related ratios, schedule of revenues, expenditures, and budgetary information page 37 be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.